pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 ![the percentage of GPU time spent in specific kernels](/assets/images/accelerating-generative-ai/compile_kernels.jpg){:style="width:100%;"}

 We now see softmax makes up a significant portion of the time followed by various GEMM variants.
-In summary we observe the following measurements for batch size 8 and above changes.
+In summary, we observe the following measurements for batch size 8 and above changes.